Traits

 }

-One restriction to note is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
-If neither are, use the newtype pattern.
+One restriction to note is that you can implement a trait on a type only if at least one of the trait or the type is local to your crate.
+If neither are, use the "newtype" pattern.

 use std::fmt;